Joy (Fefe Dobson album): Commercial performance

+The album debuted and peaked at number 59 on the Canadian Top 100 Albums Chart.

 Singles

 "Ghost" was released on June 21, 2010, as the album's lead single, following the release of two promotional singles.
 The single officially impacted mainstream radio on May 11, 2010.
 The song peaked at number 14 on the Canadian Hot 100.
 "Stuttering" was released as the second single on September 7, 2010.
 The single officially impacted mainstream radio on October 12, 2010.
 The song reached number 10 on the Canadian Hot 100 and number 40 on the US Pop Songs, becoming the most successful single of the album.
 A video was shot for "Can't Breathe" and was released on March 30, 2011, on MuchMusic.
 The song debuted at number 100 on the Canadian Hot 100 chart and has peaked at number 19 in its eleventh week.
 Dobson has reported on her Twitter that the song has been sent to radio.